 Here Is the Lowdown on What's New Plus Tips to Choose the Best Ticket for Your Family!

-As we mentioned in our recent post about Universal's Volcano Bay, new ticket options are available for the Universal Orlando Resort that include the water theme park that is set to open in early summer 2017.
+As we mentioned in our recent post about Universal's Volcano Bay, new ticket options are available for the Universal Orlando Resort that include the water theme park that is set to open May 25, 2017.
 Today, we're walking you through all of the different ticket types and providing a few details to help you choose the best Universal Orlando ticket for your family.
 As always as an authorized seller, we're hoppy to offer Universal Orlando tickets at a discount.

 It's important to note that many of these new Universal Orlando ticket options are not valid until June 1, 2017, so keep this in mind if you are traveling before then.